x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 ###### Membership

 Use this section to change the criteria used to determine membership of the group.
 You can delete or change existing membership rules and add new rules.
-For procedures that tell you how to do this, see [Use the Classic EAC to create a dynamic distribution group](#use-the-classic-eac-to-create-a-dynamic-distribution-group) in the procedures for configuring membership when you use the Classic EAC to create a new dynamic distribution group.
+For procedures that tell you how to do this, see[[**Create a DDG using the Classic EAC**](#tab/create-classic-eac)](#in-the-classic-eactabcreate-classic-eac).

 ###### Delivery management